x5mi/pearless/README.md

 ## Commands

+- `/welcomemessage`: Setup welcome message for your server
 - `/setupwelcome`: Initiates the process of setting up the welcome message for your server.
-- `/welcomemessage`: edit welcome message for your server

 ## Welcome Message Setup Process